Islamic terrorism: 1980s–1990s

 The Soviet–Afghan War and the subsequent anti-Soviet mujahedin war, lasting from 1979 to 1989, started the rise and expansion of terrorist groups.
 Since their beginning in 1994, the Pakistani-supported Taliban militia in Afghanistan has gained several characteristics traditionally associated with state-sponsors of terrorism, providing logistical support, travel documentation, and training facilities.
 Since 1989 the increasing willingness of religious extremists to strike targets outside immediate country or regional areas highlights the global nature of contemporary terrorism.
 The 1993 bombing of the World Trade Center, and the 11 September 2001 attacks on the World Trade Center and Pentagon, are representative of this trend.

 2000s–2010s

 According to research by the German newspaper Welt am Sonntag, between 11 September 2001 and 21 April 2019, there were 31,221 Islamist terrorism attacks, in which at least 146,811 people were killed.
 Many of the victims were Muslims, including most of the victims who were killed in attacks involving 12 or more deaths.

 2010s

 According to the Global Terrorism Index, deaths from terrorism peaked in 2014 and have fallen each year since then until 2019 (the last year the study had numbers for), making a decline of more than half (59% or 13,826 deaths) from their peak.
-The five countries "hardest hit" by terrorism continue to be Muslims countries—Afghanistan, Iraq, Nigeria, Syria and Somalia.
+The five countries "hardest hit" by terrorism continue to be Muslim countries—Afghanistan, Iraq, Nigeria, Syria and Somalia.

+In 2016, four out of the five most violent groups in the world were Islamist extremists.
+These groups carried out 88% of the 2,916 attacks and caused 99% of the 14,017 deaths by the top five groups.